Surgical Removal of Wisdom Teeth

 What are the costs involved?

-Dr Webber is a highly skilled and trained Specialist Surgeon who removes the most wisdom teeth on the Gold Coast annually.
+Dr Webber is a highly skilled and trained Specialist Surgeon.
 He is able to use the most modern and minimally invasive techniques to ensure as little swelling, discomfort and risk as possible.The cost of removal will depend on the difficulty of the surgical case.
 Surgery can be performed under Local or General Anaesthetic depending on a particular patients' clinical and financial circumstances.
 His fees are highly competitive despite his Specialist Surgical Qualification.
-Generally the price will vary between $350 - $550 per tooth depending on the complexity of the treatment required.
 Please contact our office for further information.

 What are the potential risks?